Braveheartbattle

 Münnerstadt while on 12.
-March 2016 it was held in Bischofsheim an der Rhön.
+In march 2016 it was held in Bischofsheim an der Rhön.
 The race takes the up to 3000 participants through an about 30 km cross-country route with about fifty natural or artificial obstacles.
 Some obstacles have "drill instructors" pacing the participants, others are meant to be passed with the participants helping each other.
 With the obstacles involving frigid water, snow, mud, fire and electricity the event is described as an extreme sport.